bndiep/bndiep/README.md

 My name is Bach!
 I am a full stack web developer!

 - ✅ I recently completed a [Pokédex](https://bndiep.github.io/pokedex/) app using React.js and Styled Components!
-- 🔭 I’m currently working on a COVID data vizualization app using React.js and a library called Nivo.
-I'm also pairing with a friend to build a social media app!
-From time to time, I follow the Daily UI prompts to practice my design skills!
+- 🔭 I’m currently working on a few projects.
+My backlog is growing. 😰 At this time, I'm collaboratively working on a Windows XP themed portfolio on [Replit](https://replit.com/@rmdpalo/Portfolio#src/components/MenuBar.js).
+I'm also trying to build a COVID data vizualization app using React.js and a library called Nivo.
+In the future, I will be pairing with a friend to build a social media app!
 - 🌱 I’m currently learning Tailwind CSS, TypeScript, and MongoDB.
 - 👯 I’m looking to collaborate on any good first issue open source projects here on GitHub!
 - 🤔 I’m looking for job that can help others and enrich my learning as a 🔰 developer!~